-For Saturday, I decided to go with this casual and cozy look.
-Alexa’s wearing white pants, a tan sweater, a blue coat, and Converse.
+For Saturday, I decided to go with a casual and cozy look, consisting of white pants, a tan sweater, a blue coat, and Converse.

-To recreate her look, I wore a pair of white pants with a cozy sweater in camel.
+To recreate this famous Alexa look, I wore apair of white pants with a cozy sweater in camel.
 Then, I layered with a navy blue coat.

 For shoes, I wore my blue high top Converse.
 Next, I accessorized with brown framed sunglasses.
 Finally, I decided to use a brown structured purse, since I don’t have a fuzzy brown one and couldn’t find one even remotely similar.

 I’m still trying to figure the whole “white-pants” thing, especially because I tend to gravitate to darker hues and colors during this time of year.
 That being said, it was a really cozy and beautiful outfit.

 I love the combination of neutrals and how they match up together and I feel like the combo gives off a minimalistic vibe.